Khawaja, Smith Tons Power Australia To 330-2 In First Test - UrduPoint

 -

-Khawaja, Smith tons power Australia to 330-2 in first Test3 minutes ago
+Khawaja, Smith tons power Australia to 330-2 in first Test2 minutes ago

 -